macalinao/stats-cheat-sheet/README.md

 # stats-cheat-sheet

 A collection of useful equations for statistics.
+Covers UT Dallas's CS 3341.

 # Building